Skip to main content

 • Are authorized to work in the United States because of your immigration status or circumstances (for example, you are an asylee, refugee, or U nonimmigrant) and need evidence of that employment authorization, or

-• Are required to apply for permission to work; in other words, you need to request employment authorization itself.
-For example:
+• Are required to apply for permission to work (that is, you need to request employment authorization itself) because:

 • You have a pending Form I-485, Application to Register Permanent Residence or Adjust Status.